eoinok/phpTeamClass/README.md

 ![A UML description of Team.php class](./TeamUML.jpg).

 Remember you must use the $this variable together with the arrow operator when accessing class variables from within the methods of the class.
 See the slides on this.
-When you have completed the Team.php class save it to your repo folder and test it using the PHP tester class.
-To do this type ***blah blah blah*** into the Command Line Interface.
+When you have completed the Team.php class save it to your repo folder and test it using the teamTester.php program.
+To do this type php teamTester.php into the command line.

 # Part 2